Siapas-Laboratory/rpi-temp-humidity-monitor/README.md

 This app uses SendGrid to send e-mail notification, so if you have not already done so, be sure to make an account with SendGrid, and setup the desired sender e-mail account as a verified sender through SendGrid.
 You will also need to get a SendGrid Web API key and run the following code to create a script for exporting the key as an environment variable:

 ```
-echo "export SENDGRID_API_KEY='YOUR_API_KEY'" > sendgrid.env
+echo "YOUR_API_KEY" > sendgrid.env
 echo "sendgrid.env" >> .gitignore
 ```

 ## Usage
-First edit the config file to reflect the necessary settings for a given raspberry pi.
+First create a config file called `config.json` to reflect the necessary settings for a given raspberry pi.
 The sender should be an e-mail address that has been verified through SendGrid.
 The settings have the following meanings:

 * `sender` - The e-mail address that notifications will be sent from.
 * `receivers` - A list of e-mail addresses to send notifications to.